News of record - June 6, 2023

 Threats: Maplewood Lane, North Eisenhower Drive

-Traffic stop: 3100 block Robert C. Byrd Drive, 100 block South Kanawha Street, 100 block South Heber Street, South Fayette Street and Maplewood Lane, Beaver Avenue and South Fayette Street, 3706 Robert C. Byrd Drive (Family Dollar), 700 block South Fayette Street, 500 block South Fayette Street, Beaver Avenue and Lancaster Street, Robert C. Byrd Drive and Veterans Avenue, 700 block South Fayette Street, 3000 block Robert C. Byrd Drive, Neville Street and Woodlawn Avenue, Robert C. Byrd Drive and West 4th Street, 1900 block Harper Road (5), 403 3rd Avenue (Little General), 100 block Hylton Lane, 1902 S. Fayette St. (Unity Customs), South Kanawha Street and Massey Street, 1210 N. Eisenhower Drive (Lowe's Beckley), South Fayette Street and Beaver Avenue, Hartley Avenue and Allen Avenue 2044 Harper Road (Little General)
+Traffic stop: 3100 block Robert C. Byrd Drive, 100 block South Kanawha Street, 100 block South Heber Street, South Fayette Street and Maplewood Lane, Beaver Avenue and South Fayette Street, 3706 Robert C. Byrd Drive (Family Dollar), 700 block South Fayette Street (2), 500 block South Fayette Street, Beaver Avenue and Lancaster Street, Robert C. Byrd Drive and Veterans Avenue, 3000 block Robert C. Byrd Drive, Neville Street and Woodlawn Avenue, Robert C. Byrd Drive and West 4th Street, 1900 block Harper Road (5), 403 3rd Ave.
+(Little General), 100 block Hylton Lane, 1902 S. Fayette St. (Unity Customs), South Kanawha Street and Massey Street, 1210 N. Eisenhower Drive (Lowe's), South Fayette Street and Beaver Avenue, Hartley Avenue and Allen Avenue, 2044 Harper Road (Little General)

 Unresponsive: Robert C. Byrd Drive